Event

 The Awards Ceremony

-The Herald Higher Education Awards 2024 will take place on Tuesday, May 28, 2024
+The Herald Higher Education Awards 2025 took place on Thursday 29th May 2025

-The evening includes drinks reception, three course meal, half bottle of wine, official event programme, entertainment and the awards presentation.
+The evening included a drinks reception, three course meal, half bottle of wine, entertainment and the awards presentation.

-There is also the fantastic opportunity to network with other attendees working within the sector.
+There was also the fantastic opportunity to network with other attendees working within the sector.

 How to Enter